Solsbury Hill by Peter Gabriel | acoustic

 Anyways, it probably sounds more complicated than it is and my advice is not to count!
 Once you understand what's going on, just play the patterns.
 I think this is good advice for any odd time signature music.

-I really had a great time working on this song as it's always been one of my favorites.
-I hope that you enjoy the video and it helps you to play this total gem of a song!
+I really had a great time working on this tune as it's always been one of my favorites.
+I hope that you enjoy the video and it helps you to play this fantastic song!
 Cheers

 If you find this video useful, please consider making a donation.
 Thank you.